robertjakob/rigorous/V5_multi_agent2/results/manuscript_report.md

 ### Caption Completeness

-Captions should provide context and explain the content of the visualizations.
+The absence of figures and tables limits the completeness of the visual presentation.

 ### Color Scheme